hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 Specifically `C89` does not offer the possibility to easily implement object-oriented or functional paradigms, and these are the paradigms that designers use, and they are right to do so.
 I'm the first one to criticize the object-oriented, I think this paradigm is too far from reality, but I must admit that when I design a solution, I rely on it a lot, and it simplifies my job.

-C++ is just one of those languages that implement the object-oriented paradigm, that's the main difference with C, and that's where there is a huge divergence with `C`.
+`C++` is just one of those languages that implement the object-oriented paradigm, that's the main difference with `C`, and that's where there is a huge divergence with `C`.
 Beyond the technical question of integration, how to integrate elements designed in one language with its paradigms in another language, with its own paradigms.

 ***